-Dimspec - Describes dimensions that are used to define arrays in the model

-State - Describes state variables and arrays in the domain structure

-II - Describes local variables and arrays in solve

-Typedef - Describes derived types that are subtypes of the domain structure

-Reconfig - Describes a configuration (e.g. namelist) variable or array

-Package - Describes attributes of a package (e.g. physics)

-Halo - Describes halo update interprocessor communications
+Dimspec - Describes dimensions that are used to define arrays in the model State - Describes state variables and arrays in the domain structure I1 - Describes local variables and arrays in solve Typedef - Describes derived types that are subtypes of the domain structure Rconfig - Describes a configuration (e.g. namelist) variable or array Package - Describes attributes of a package (e.g. physics) Halo - Describes halo update interprocessor communications Period - Describes communications for periodic boundary updates

-Period - Describes communications for periodic boundary updates include - Similar to a CPP #include file
+Xpose - Describes communications for parallel matrix transposes include - Similar to a CPP #include file